Adamyasood24/Hercules-innovations-internship-Public-/README.md

-# This repo contains my work on "createaigenie" that can be publically disclosed
+# This repo contains some of my work on  that can be publically disclosed